Archives

 Climate Tech Newsletter: August 4, 2025

 Fusion power surges as China unveils its top reactor and a U.S. startup breaks ground.
-Google pledges $6B for India’s green data center.
-Quidnet’s “Earth battery” and Canadian offshore wind add momentum to clean energy tech.
+Google pledges $6B for India’s massive green data center hub.
+Quidnet’s “Earth battery” and Canadian offshore wind add strong momentum to clean energy tech.

 Read More